-The paraglider has all the technological innovations used on other Niviuk gliders and is built with the most careful selection of current materials.
+The KLIMBER P has all the technological innovations used on other Niviuk gliders and is built with the most careful selection of current lightweight materials.
 It has all the current technology and accessories available to improve pilot comfort whilst increasing safety and performance.